About USC Gould

 In 2015, he received the American Law Institute’s Young Scholars Medal and became an elected member of the American Law Institute.
 For four years in a row, he was voted among the most influential in legal education by National Jurist Magazine.
 He was the recipient of the American College of Consumer Financial Services Lawyers Writing Award in 2012.
 Simkovic has testified before the U.S. House Judiciary Committee and has served as an expert on consumer and corporate finance issues.

 Prior to joining the USC Gould faculty, Simkovic worked as an attorney at Davis Polk & Wardwell in New York and a strategy consultant at McKinsey & Company, specializing in legal, regulatory and business issues affecting financial services companies.

-He is a frequent contributor to Brian Leiter’s Law School Reports and has published in The Washington Post and The New York Times Dealbook, The Washington Post, and Bloomberg.
-His work has been cited by federal regulators and in publications such as The New York Times, Washington Post, Los Angeles Times, Bloomberg, The Atlantic, and USA Today.
+He is a frequent contributor to Brian Leiter’s Law School Reports and has published in The Wall Street Journal, The New York Times Dealbook, The Washington Post, and Bloomberg.
+His work has been cited by federal regulators and in publications such as The New York Times, The Washington Post, Los Angeles Times, Bloomberg, The Atlantic, and USA Today.
 He has appeared on CBS and Marketplace Weekend.

 Simkovic has presented his research at the American Law & Economics Association Conference, the Conference on Empirical Legal Studies, the National Tax Association, and at Harvard University, Stanford University, Yale University, New York University, Columbia University, University of Pennsylvania, UC Berkeley, Duke University, Northwestern University, University of Virginia, UCLA, and USC.

 Works in Progress